nova0821/iotjs-wiki/Inside-IoT.js.md

 _This could be changed when we adopt other Javascript engines._
 _This chapter will explain initialization process based on current implementation._

-The process of initializing IoT.js can be summarized as follow:
+The process of IoT.js can be summarized as follow:

 1. Initialize JerryScript engine.
 2. Execute empty script